akka/akka-http/docs/src/main/paradox/client-side/connection-level.md

 interface.
 While in most applications this "feature" will not be crucial it can be useful in certain cases to be able to "run" the HTTP layer (and, potentially, higher-layers) against data that do not come from the network but rather some other source.
-Potential scenarios where this might be useful include tests, debugging or low-level event-sourcing (e.g by replaying network traffic).
+Potential scenarios where this might be useful include tests, debugging or low-level event-sourcing (e.g. by replaying network traffic).

 On the client-side the stand-alone HTTP layer forms a `BidiStage` stage that "upgrades" a potentially encrypted raw connection to the HTTP level.
 It is defined like this: